davidjtferguson/silly-sam/map-editing/object-instructions.md

 - description: Spawns a Skateboard object at the x and y position of this tiled point
 - custom properties:

 	texturePathBoard - string: a filepath to the texture to be used for the board.

 	texturePathWheel - string: a filepath to the texture to be used for the wheels.

+	collisionSfxFolderBoard - string: The name of the folder to pick a sfx from when the board collides with another object.

+	collisionSfxFolderWheel - string: The name of the folder to pick a sfx from when the wheel collides with another object.

 ------